openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ### Model Optimizer Operation <a name="extension-operation"></a>
-Model Optimizer defines a class `mo.ops.Op` (`Op` will be used later in the document to be short) which is a base class for operations used in the Model Optimizer.
-The instance of the `Op` class serves the following purposes:
+Model Optimizer defines a class `mo.ops.Op` (`Op` will be used later in the document to be short) which is a base class for an operation used in the Model Optimizer.
+The instance of the `Op` class serves several purposes:

-1. Stores operation attributes.
+1. Stores the operation attributes.
-2. Stores the operation shape/value/type inference functions.
+2. Stores the operation shape/value and type inference functions.
-3. Defines operation attributes to be saved to an IR.
+3. Defines operation attributes to be saved to the corresponding IR section.
-4. Contains convenient methods to create a graph node from the `Op` object instance and connect it with the existing graph.
+4. Contains convenient methods to create a graph node from an `Op` object instance and connect it with the existing graph.
 5. Used in the extractors to store parsed attributes and operation specific attributes in the dedicated graph node.

 It is important to mention that there is no connection between the instance of the `Op` class and the `Node` object created from it.
-The `Op` class is just a container of attributes describing the operation.
-Model Optimizer uses `Op` class during model conversion to create nodes of the graph with attributes copied from the `Op` class instance.
+The `Op` class is just an attributes container describing the operation.
+Model Optimizer uses the `Op` class during a model conversion to create node of the graph with attributes copied from the `Op` class instance.
 Graph manipulations are performed with graph `Node`s and their attributes and does not involve `Op`s.

 There are a number of common attributes used in the operations.
 Here is the list of these attributes with description.

-* `id` — unique identifier of a node in the graph.
+* `id` — unique identifier of a node in a graph.
 Generated automatically equal to the number of nodes in the graph plus 1 if not specified. **Mandatory**.
 * `name` — name of the operation.
 Generated automatically equal to the `id` if not specified. **Mandatory**.
 * `type` — type of the operation according to the [opset specification](@ref openvino_docs_ops_opset).
-For the internal Model Optimizer operations this attribute should be equal to `None`.
-The model conversion fails if an operation with `type` equal to `None` stays in the graph till the IR emitting phase. **Mandatory**.
+For the internal Model Optimizer operations this attribute should be set to `None`.
+The model conversion fails if an operation with `type` equal to `None` comes to the IR emitting phase. **Mandatory**.
-* `version` — name of the operation set it belongs to.
+* `version` — the operation set (opset) name the operation belongs to.
 If not specified then the Model Optimizer sets it equal to `experimental`.
-Refer to [nGraph Basic Concepts](@ref openvino_docs_nGraph_DG_basic_concepts) for more information about opsets. **Mandatory**.
+Refer to [nGraph Basic Concepts](@ref openvino_docs_nGraph_DG_basic_concepts) for more information about operation sets. **Mandatory**.
 * `op` — Model Optimizer type of the operation.
 In many cases the value of `type` is equal to the value of `op`.
-But when the Model Optimizer cannot instantiate opset operation during model loading it creates an instance of internal operation.
-And the attribute `op` is used as a type of this internal operation.
-Later in the pipeline the node created from an internal operation will be replaced during front, middle or back phase with node(s) created from an opset operation(s).
+But when the Model Optimizer cannot instantiate opset operation during model loading it creates an instance of an internal operation and the attribute `op` is used as a type of this internal operation.
+Later in the pipeline the node created from an internal operation will be replaced during front, middle or back phase with node(s) created from the opset.
-* `infer` — the attribute defining a function calculating output tensor(s) shape and optionally value.
-May be set to `None` for internal Model Optimizer operations used during the front phase only.
-Refer to the [Partial Inference](#partial-inference) section for more information about the shape inference function.
+* `infer` — the attribute defines a function calculating output tensor(s) shape and optionally value(s).
+The attribute may be set to `None` for internal Model Optimizer operations used during the front phase only.
+Refer to the [Partial Inference](#partial-inference) for more information about the shape inference function.
-* `type_infer` — the attribute defining a function calculating output tensor(s) data type.
+* `type_infer` — the attribute defines a function calculating output tensor(s) data type.
 If the attribute is not defined then the default function is used.
 The function checks if the node attribute `data_type` is set and then propagates this type to the output tensor from the port 0, otherwise it propagates the data type of the tensor coming into the input port 0 to the output tensor from the port 0.